THE BEST CYCLING SUNGLASSES

 I did discover that several online cycling stores have a good range of brands and models of sunglasses for cyclists.
 Some of the better stores even have people on their chat lines who know cycling sunglasses pretty well and could answer a lot of questions about them.

-If you live in the UK or Europe, Merlin, Tredz (In The Know Cycling readers can get a 10% discount on many brands by clicking the Tredz link from our site and using code ITK10), Chain Reaction Cycling, and Wiggle have a good selection of cycling sunglasses, good customer satisfaction ratings, and 30-day return policies.
+If you live in the UK or Europe, recommended stores Merlin, Tredz (In The Know Cycling readers can get a 10% discount on many brands by clicking the Tredz link from our site and using code ITKTDZ10), Chain Reaction Cycles, and Wiggle have a good selection of the best cycling sunglasses, good customer satisfaction ratings, and 30-day return policies.

 Since I live in the US and they had the best selection, I bought most of the sunglasses on the list from Competitive Cyclist.